How to implement new technology & processes into your aviation business?

 Everyone has the desire to change in some way or another.
 The reason's people don't change vary but there are things you can do as an organisational leader that make change easier and more successful.

-- to bring your team along for the journey
+- Bring your team along for the journey